groonga/groonga/doc/source/reference/types.rst

 Groonga identifies data types to store.

 A primary key of table and column value belong to some kind of data types in Groonga database.
-And normaly, column values become in common with all records in one table.
+And normally, column values become in common with all records in one table.

 A primary key type and column type can be specified Groonga defined types, user defined types or user defined table.